Adamage/tutorials/tutorials/huggingface/README.md

 The full list of options is available in the [documentation](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/overview.html#options).

-### Preparing the model
+## Preparing the model

 Next, load the pretrained model and initialize the optimizer.
 Note that we use `poptorch.optim.AdamW`, which is optimised for distributed training.
-More optimizers can be [here](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/reference.html#optimizers).
+More optimizers can be found [here](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/reference.html#optimizers).

 ```python